-TaskStream is a web-based portfolio system that allows students to upload and share selected work, which are evaluated by a panel of faculty members every semester.
-TaskStream assignments and evaluation rubrics are outlined in the syllabi for all core School Psychology courses.
-All students enrolled in the School Psychology Program will be required to purchase and maintain a TaskStream account throughout their FIU career so that they can generate and maintain an e-portfolio of their work.
-Although different from portfolios used for applying for internships and jobs, TaskStream is used to manage and report student and program outcomes for regional accreditation.
-Course enrollment codes are provided on their webpage and are updated each semester.
+Portfolio is a cloud-based, online e-portfolio system that allows students to upload and share selected work on Canvas, which are evaluated by a panel of faculty members every semester.
+Assignments and evaluation rubrics are outlined in the syllabi for all core School Psychology courses.
+All students enrolled in the School Psychology Program will be required to purchase and maintain an account throughout their FIU career so that they can generate and maintain an e-portfolio of their work.
+Although different from portfolios used for applying for internships and jobs, Portfolio is used to manage and report student and program outcomes for regional accreditation.